 Here’s some of our articles on grooming:

-I personally leave all other hoof care duties to the farrier except for picking hooves on a regular basis of course which we covered above in grooming.
+I personally leave most hoof care duties to the farrier.
+The exception is picking hooves on a regular basis — which we covered above in grooming.

 Here’s a quick article covering the ins and outs of horseshoes.